tdownie0/music-theor-ease/topics/Fundamentals/ch6.md

 Robotics, and Embedded Systems just to name a few.
 All of these topics each serve as an umbrella for vast amounts of subdomains in each domain respectively.
-If you have a solid grip on the fundamentals of programming and start recognizing patterns within each, jumping to things like shell scripting can start to almost be familiar without experience in that specific circumstance.
+If you have a solid grip on the fundamentals of programming and start recognizing patterns within each, jumping to things like shell scripting can start to almost be familiar without experience in that specific domain.

 > **Note:**
 > For example, you may be new to the concept of things like flags in a command line such as,